-One of the most important and often under-rated aspects of any CAD program is the ability of the software to place appropriate dimensioning into the drawing so that the design may be built by a construction team.
+One of the most important and often under-rated capability of any CAD program is the ability of the software to place appropriate dimensioning into the drawing so that the design may be built by a construction team.

 gCADPlus creates a database when the drawing is produced, and it accesses this database whenever dimensional data needs to be added to the drawing.
 Just as accuracy is important when creating a drawing, it is also important when adding dimensions.
 There is no point in drawing accurately and then being sloppy when adding dimensions.
 Care must be taken, and osnaps should be used where appropriate.

 Tip: If you always draw full size, as we have emphasized in all of our gCADPlus training materials, then you can (and should) let gCAD+ take its dimensioning from the model that you have constructed.

 The figure below provides some guidance and advice for the application of linear dimensions to a plan view.
 While the actual dimensions might not be the units you would use, the positioning, distance from model, arrowhead sizes etc. are common to all dimension work.